-MANAGEMENT SUMMARY

-Climate change is humanity's biggest global challenge.
+MANAGEMENT SUMMARY Climate change is humanity's biggest global challenge.
 It threatens not only our planet but also humans and the environment.
 As a responsible specialty chemicals company, we are committed to protecting the climate and limiting global warming.
 This is why we have made it our mission to become climate-neutral by 2040, ahead of the EU's 2050 target.
-Furthermore, we aim to eliminate indirect emissions in the upstream and downstream supply chain by 2050.
-Our ambition is in line with the goals of the Paris Climate Agreement to limit global warming to 1.5 °C. For our 2030 climate targets this was confirmed by the Science Based Target Initiative (SBTi).

-- 2030 target: Reduction of Scope 1 and 2 emissions by 42% to 1.3 million metric tons (base year: 2021) and Scope 3 emissions by 25% to 11.0 million metric tons (base year: 2021) - 2040 target: Climate neutrality for Scope 1 and 2 emissions - 2050 target: Net-Zero for Scope 3 emissions

-Our climate strategy is based on three key pillars:
+Our ambition is in line with the goals of the Paris Climate Agreement to limit global warming to 1.5 °C. - 2025 target: Reduction of Scope 1 and 2 emissions by 65% to 2.4 million metric (base year: 2004) - 2030 target: Reduction of Scope 1 and 2 emissions by 75% to 1.6 million metric tons (base year: 2004) - 2040 target: Climate neutrality Our climate strategy is based on three key pillars:

-- 1. Launch major impact projects for climate protection - 2.
-Decouple emissions and growth - 3.
-Strengthen process and technological innovations
+- 1. Launch major impact projects for climate protection

+- 2. Decouple emissions and growth

+- 3. Strengthen process and technological innovations

 Our responsibility for climate protection also encompasses our Scope 3 emissions.
-To reduce these significantly, we are focusing on the two biggest contributors to these emissions: purchased goods and the end-oflife treatment of our products.
-Accordingly, we are currently developing a strategy for establishing climateneutral and circular value chains.
+To reduce these significantly, we are focusing on the two biggest contributors to these emissions: purchased goods and the end-of-life treatment of our products.
+Accordingly, we are currently developing a strategy for establishing climate-neutral and circular value chains.

 In our sustainability reporting, we are also committed to providing transparent information on climate issues and are seeking to expand this on an ongoing basis.
 In 2021, for example, we published our first index in accordance with the Task Force on Climate-related Financial Disclosure (TCFD).
-We have been part of the CDP initiative for more than ten years now and were again awarded an "A" rating from the CDP for our 2023 climate strategy.
+We have been part of the CDP initiative for more than ten years now and were awarded an "A" rating from the CDP for our 2020 climate strategy.

-&lt;sup>1 Climate neutrality as per SBTi Corporate Net-Zero Standard (10% residual emissions versus 2021 baseline will be reduced by compensation measures)

-&lt;sup>2 "Net-Zero" is achieved by a combination of positive and negative emissions during the life cycle.
+&lt;sup>1 Less than 300,000 metric tons of CO2e: The remaining emissions are neutralized using compensation measures.

 CONTENT

 MANAGEMENT SUMMARY

-LANXESS CLIMATE STRATEGY 4 1.
-GREENHOUSE GAS MANAGEMENT Global management system EU emissions trading system Climate reporting Development of GHG emissions (2004-2018) 5 5 5 5 6 2.
-SCOPE 1 AND 2 EMISSIONS Strategy to lower emissions Status 2023: Road toward climate neutrality 6 7 8 3.
-SCOPE 3 EMISSIONS Our journey towards climate-neutral and circular value chains Cooperation along the value chains 8 8 10 ANNEX: CLIMATE-RELATED RISKS AND OPPORTUNITIES 11 GLOSSARY 13
+LANXESS CLIMATE STRATEGY 1

+1. GREENHOUSE GAS MANAGEMENT 2

+Global management system 2

+EU emissions trading system 2

+Climate reporting 2

+Development of GHG emissions (2004-2018) 3

+2. SCOPE 1 AND 2 EMISSIONS 4

+Strategy to lower emissions 5

+Status 2020: Road toward climate neutrality 6

+3. SCOPE 3 EMISSIONS 7

+Departure towards climate-neutral and circular value chains 7

+Cooperation along the value chains 8

+ANNEX: CLIMATE-RELATED RISKS AND OPPORTUNITIES 9

+GLOSSARY 11

 LANXESS CLIMATE STRATEGY

-Climate change is endangering humans and our ecosystems and is the biggest societal challenge of our times.
+Climate change is endangering humans and our ecosystems and the biggest societal challenge of our times.
 Global warming is leading to increased average temperatures, rising sea levels and more frequent extreme weather events such as heavy rain, drought and heat waves.
-Protecting the climate is a task for society as a whole and is also anchored in the United Nations' Sustainable Development Goals (SDGs).
+Protecting the climate is a task for the society as a whole and is also anchored in the United Nations' Sustainable Development Goals (SDGs).